-13.0 PROGRAM OF EXCELLENCE POLICY

-13.01 FEMALE PROGRAM OF EXCELLENCE PROGRAM

-13.01.1 MANDATE AND KEY DUTIES - FEMALE PROGRAM OF EXCELLENCE COMMITTEE AND PROGRAM DELIVERY GROUP

-The mandate, key duties and other pertinent details with respect to the Female Program of Excellence Committee and the Female Program of Excellence Program Delivery Group are set out in the Terms of Reference for the Female Program of Excellence Committee.
+13.0 PROGRAM OF EXCELLENCE POLICY 13.01 FEMALE PROGRAM OF EXCELLENCE PROGRAM 13.01.1 MANDATE AND KEY DUTIES - FEMALE PROGRAM OF EXCELLENCE COMMITTEE AND PROGRAM DELIVERY GROUP The mandate, key duties and other pertinent details with respect to the Female Program of Excellence Committee and the Female Program of Excellence Program Delivery Group are set out in the Terms of Reference for the Female Program of Excellence Committee.
 The key duties of the Female Program of Excellence Coordinator are set out in an Appendix to the Terms of Reference for the Female Program of Excellence Committee.
 In fulfilling its mandate, the Female Program of Excellence Committee and the Female Program of Excellence Coordinator liaise with the Hockey Development Committee, as well as other BC Hockey stakeholders, as set out in the governance chart excerpt.
 13.01.2 BC HOCKEY PROGRAM OF EXCELLENCE PROGRAM PHILOSOPHY AND GOALS a) Philosophy: Through the preparation of projects, enhance the performance of BC Hockey athletes, coaches, referees and other team personnel in high level sporting events.
-Specifically, these projects are to identify and train individuals capable of competing at the Provincial and National Level b) Goals:

-- i.
-To expose players and team personnel to on ice tactics and introduce basic concepts used by High Performance Hockey. - ii.
-To expose players and team personnel to a high-performance sporting event. - iii.
-To expose players and team personnel to competitive events that will simulate a performance environment similar to the National Competition. - iv.
-To develop leaders that are better prepared to offer their expertise to identified players within the constraints of the program - v.
-To foster an ongoing commitment to athletic development by supporting the principles of the Long-Term Player Development Model - vi.
+Specifically, these projects are to identify and train individuals capable of competing at the Provincial and National Level b) Goals: To expose players and team personnel to on ice tactics and introduce basic concepts used i. by High Performance Hockey. ii.
+To expose players and team personnel to a high-performance sporting event. iii.
+To expose players and team personnel to competitive events that will simulate a performance environment similar to the National Competition. iv.
+To develop leaders that are better prepared to offer their expertise to identified players within the constraints of the program v.
+To foster an ongoing commitment to athletic development by supporting the principles of the Long-Term Player Development Model vi.
 To systematically identify individuals capable of performing at Provincial, National and International level.

-13.01.3 PROGRAM POLICIES

-a) Program Components

-- i.
-U14 Program

-- ii.
-U16 program

-- iii.
-U18 program

-a) Player Eligibility

-i.
-Citizenship
+13.01.3 PROGRAM POLICIES a) Program Components i.
+U14 Program ii.
+U16 program iii.
+U18 program a) Player Eligibility i.
+Citizenship ii.
+Membership iii.
+Residence

-All participants in the BC Program of Excellence program must have Canadian Citizenship ii.
-Membership
+All participants in the BC Program of Excellence program must have Canadian Citizenship

-- All those participating in the BC Hockey Program of Excellence must be members of Hockey Canada or exceptions as indicated in the Hockey Canada Program of Excellence policy. - Any individual who participates in leagues outside of BC Hockey and Hockey Canada's structure (otherwise known as outlaw leagues) in the current season may not participate in the BC Hockey Program of Excellence. - Only members in good standing may participate.
+- All those participating in the BC Hockey Program of Excellence must be members of Hockey Canada or exceptions as indicated in the Hockey Canada Program of Excellence policy. - Only members in good standing may participate.